-In early 16th century as increasing incidents of death by foul play and violent means were being seen, an interest in the cause of death began to emerge.
-By applying medical knowledge on body structure, organs and functions and an understanding of how the body reacts to trauma, a deeper understanding of how such incidents can result in death and what may or may not have been involved began to emerge.
+In the early 16th century as increasing incidents of death by foul play and violent means were being seen, an interest in the cause of death began to emerge.
+By applying medical knowledge of body structure, organs, and functions and an understanding of how the body reacts to trauma, a deeper understanding of how such incidents can result in death and what may or may not have been involved began to emerge.

 The Bertillon System of Identification

-In 1879 in Paris, police officer Alphonse Bertillon is credited with being the first person to examine the human body carefully in crime scenes, taking measurements and notes, a practice termed anthropometry.
+In 1879 in Paris, police officer Alphonse Bertillon is credited with being the first person to examine the human body carefully at crime scenes, taking measurements and notes, a practice termed anthropometry.

 By comparing the measurements of different body parts for different individuals it was believed this could be used as a method of identification and create a detailed description of a person and their features.
 Now commonly referred to as the Bertillon System, it was one of the first techniques to be accepted as a scientifically based method of criminal investigation.